ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

-A "connect-udp" request requests that the recipient proxy establish a tunnel over a single HTTP stream to the destination target identified by the "target_host" and "target_port" variables of the URI template (see
+A "connect-udp" request requests that the recipient proxy establish a tunnel over a single HTTP stream to the destination target identified by the "target_host" and "target_port" variables of the URI Template (see
 {{client-config}}).
 If the request is successful, the proxy commits to converting received HTTP Datagrams into UDP packets and vice versa until the tunnel is closed.
 Tunnels are commonly used to create an end-to-end virtual connection, which can then be secured using QUIC {{!QUIC=RFC9000}} or another protocol running over UDP.

-When sending its UDP proxying request, the client SHALL perform URI template expansion to determine the path and query of its request. target_host supports using DNS names, IPv6 literals and IPv4 literals.
-Note that this URI template expansion requires using pct-encoding, so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".
+When sending its UDP proxying request, the client SHALL perform URI Template expansion to determine the path and query of its request. target_host supports using DNS names, IPv6 literals and IPv4 literals.
+Note that this URI Template expansion requires using pct-encoding, so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".